diddlyPop/crawl/crawl-ref/docs/crawl_manual.rst

   also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

+Dugong Overlord
+  Dugong Overlords are large, slippery mammals that rose from the southern seas.
+  The Dugongs are in search of the Orb, so that they may harness its abilities and rise to power once more.

+  Though they originally were confined to the depths of the sea, Dugong Overlords do not conform to social constructs and so they breath that sweet sweet oxygen.
+Their exterior resembles that of flubber which allows them to often dodge and reflect physical attacks.
+Dugong Overlords also defy gravity by constantly floating through the air.

+  They are extremely profficient in fighting without weapons and casting ice magic.
+  Due to their abnormal size they cannot wear most body armor.

 The Undead
 ========================================